-Fellows in the 2014-15 cohort will examine rights-based approaches to youth work in Minnesota's past as well as the possible impact of using this approach on current youth work practice.
-Each fellow will formulate an inquiry question and spend the year reviewing relevant research and writings; tapping the local wisdom of their professional network; engaging in conversation with local and national leaders in the field; and write a position paper that will inform systems development and field advancement in Minnesota.
+Fellows in the 2015-16 cohort will examine the opportunities and challenges facing youth work as we move into the 21st century.
+Fellows will identify core values, key figures and fundamental documents from the past and present that should inform future youth work practice in Minnesota.
+Each of the fellows will spend the year reviewing relevant research and writings; tapping the local wisdom of their professional network; engaging in conversation with local and national leaders in the field; and writing a position paper that will inform systems development and field advancement in Minnesota.